Ludovic-Maisonneuve/sexual_selection_origin_of_aposematism/README.txt

 Contents:

-1. fig_1_to_4: Contains the necessary notebooks to generate Figures 1 through 4 as presented in the preprint.
+1. fig_1_to_4: Contains the necessary notebooks to generate Figures 1 through 4, A1 and A2 as presented in the preprint.
 - NoteBookToMakeFig1to4.nb: A Mathematica notebook that produces Figures 1–4 of the preprint.
 - numerical_functions.nb: Written by Arthur Weyna, this notebook contains functions that apply selection gradients iteratively to traits, enabling to simulate evolutionary dynamics.
 It is called by NoteBookToMakeFig1to4.nb.
+- data_IBM: A folder contains data obtained from simulations of the individual-based model

 2. fig_5_and_tab_1_&_2: Python Scripts for Figure 1 and Tables
 - launch_sensitivity_analysis_Model_X.py: Executes sensitivity analyses using Model X (where X=1 represents a model with sex-independent traits, and X=2 represents a model with sex-dependent traits).
 These analyses can be run multiple times in parallel by renaming the output files to store the data sequentially.